Snorting Vyvanse ( Insufflation): Side Effects And Risks

 Why People Snort Vyvanse

 Snorting Vyvanse is dangerous and can cause serious health problems.
 When people snort medications, they risk damaging the tissues inside their nose, getting nosebleeds, and developing infections.
 Snorting Vyvanse can also lead to a faster heartbeat, high blood pressure, and other heart problems.
 Additionally, misusing prescription drugs like this can lead to addiction, overdose, and even death.
-That’s why it’s important to take medications only as a doctor prescribes them and to talk to a trusted adult if you or someone you know is battling drug misuse.
+That’s why it’s important to take medications only as a doctor prescribes them and reach out to a campus counselor or healthcare provider if you or someone you know is battling drug misuse.

 Ad